YSChen0609/Sequence-Align/README.md

 ## CompareProteinSeq
 See `CompareProteinSeq.py`.

-Fetch and parse the UNIPROT protein sequence (FASTA format) with this url format: https://rest.uniprot.org/uniprotkb/${seq_id}.fasta.
+Fetch and parse the UniProt protein sequence (FASTA format) with this url format: https://rest.uniprot.org/uniprotkb/${seq_id}.fasta.

 Experiement the sequence global alignment by calling the `SeqAlign` given a compare set containing the protein sequence name (id).